Access (to equipment, facilities, services etc.)

 Right of Way

-RSC - Radio Spectrum Committee RSC
+RSC - Radio Spectrum Committee

 Comitology committee established under the 2002 Radio Spectrum Decision for the technical harmonisation of spectrum.
 The European Conference of Postal and Telecommunications Administrations (CEPT) provides technical advice for the work of the committee.